Wang Yan (Jin dynasty): Appraisals

-During his time, Wang Yan was favourably acclaimed by many for his knowledge of Qingtan and Xuanxue.
+During his time, Wang Yan was viewed favourably by many of his contemporaries due to his knowledge of Qingtan and Xuanxue.
 His family members, Wang Rong, Wang Cheng, Wang Dun, and Wang Dao, had all made positive remarks in regard to him.
-Liu Na (劉訥), one of Shi Chong's "Twenty-Four Companions (二十四友)", once said, "Wang Yifu is too bright."
-There were those who were skeptical of him in spite of acknowledging his talents, however.
+However, there were those who were skeptical of him in spite of acknowledging his talents.
 Both Shan Tao and Yang Hu commented that while Wang was indeed intelligent, they feared that Wang might not use his strengths for the better good.

 After the Disaster of Yongjia, Wang's reputation soured as many blamed him for being one of the reasons why Western Jin fell.
 The Jin general, Yu Yi wrote a letter to Yin Hao asking him to quit his life as a hermit and join the government.
 In it, he brings up Wang Yan who he criticized for neglecting government responsibilities in favour of philosophical discussions and failing to make a positive name for himself, much like what Yin Hao was doing at the time.
-During his 2nd northern expedition in 356, the Jin commander Huan Wen supposedly said, "For causing the Sacred Lands to fall into the hands of the enemies and lay it in ruins for a hundred years, Wang Yifu and his followers must bear this burden!"
+During his 2nd northern expedition in 356, the Jin commander Huan Wen reportedly said, "For causing the Sacred Lands to fall into the hands of the enemies and lay it in ruins for a hundred years, Wang Yifu and his followers must bear this burden!"

 Traditional historians and writers also cast a negative light on Wang Yan.
 Most of this stems from his association with Qingtan and Xuanxue.
 The Confucianist scholar, Fan Ning, made a very critical assessment against Wang, denouncing him of distorting the orthodox teachings of Confucius which in turn brought disaster to his dynasty.
 Some even extended Wang Yan's faults to He Yan and other followers of Neo-Taoism like Wang Rong and Ruan Ji.
 This hostile sentiment was shared by the Book of Jin and various famous writers from different dynasties such as Wei Yuanzhong, Su Shi, Wang Fuzhi and more.

 The Chinese saying "Randomly speaking out orpiment (口中雌黃)" is attributed to him.
 Wang was prone to making mistakes whenever he spoke as he was always in a carefree and relaxed state of mind.
 Whenever this happened, he would calmly go back and say what he intended to say.
 Initially, this idiom simply referred to people who constantly have to repeat what they say to rectify themselves.
 Gradually, however, it was extended to refer to people who spout nonsense with no proof to back them up.